unibuc-cs/EBLT-Fuzzing-Software-Blueprints/README.md

 ![alt text](https://github.com/AGAPIA/EBLT/blob/master/Documentation/images/setup_pluginconfig.png?raw=true)

-### Tests, annotations and setup for your own project
+### Tests, annotations, and setup for your own project

 First, drag the EBLTManager component to the world, doesn't matter the position or anything: